Beuterei/create-helper/README.md

 -   `afterCreationHook` - Hook run after all files are copied.
 See [afterCreationHook](#afterCreationHook)

--   `argumentParsingOptions` - Options to define how arguments from the command are parsed.
-See [Minimist Cheatsheet](https://devhints.io/minimist) for option details
+-   `argumentAnswerParsing` - Function to parse/modify argument from the command line.
+Good for mapping falsy value to JS false.

 -   `modifyCreatePath` - Dangerous option: Gets the user selected create path to modify.
 Returned string will be used as new create path.
 Can be useful for temp directories or already full paths in certain situations